 - 91% of HR workers agree employee recognition drives staff retention

-It’s simple – companies who promote employee recognition have a better employee experience and keep their staff happy for the long term.
-Against the backdrop of the Great Resignation, this has never been more important.
+It’s simple – companies that promote employee recognition have a better employee experience and keep their staff happy for the long term.

 3 employee recognition examples from real businesses

 Stats are fine and all, but it’s real stories that drive home what works and what doesn’t.
 I recently came across the “Create a Culture of Recognition” episode on Tim Schurrer’s Build a Winning Team podcast with guest David Novak, co-founder and former chairman of Yum!
 Brands (KFC, Taco Bell, Pizza Hut, and more).